Hardcoreprawn/enterprise-iac-repo/README.md

 2. **Open in Container**:
    - Open this repository in VS Code
    - Click "Reopen in Container" when prompted
-   - Wait for automatic setup to complete
+   - Wait 2-3 minutes for automatic setup to complete

 3. **Start Developing**: